Quick Reference

 - provides a standard framework for API operations that maps directly to HTTP methods

-Glossary Term Entry Location: Core Concepts - CRUD
+Glossary Term Entry Location: Core Concepts, API Fundamentals - CRUD

 cURL